 The water depth in the crater drops off swiftly, so most of the good snorkeling is within 15 feet of the edge of the crater rim.
 Since Molokini Shoal Marine Life Conservation Distric is a wildlife sanctuary where fishing is prohibited, the snorkeling at Molokini crater has abundant marine life including reef sharks, parrot fish, moray eels, butterfly fish, humuhumunukunukuapua'a (Hawaiian state fish aka rectangular triggerfish), hawk fish and snapper.
 Overall, there are 250 species of fish and 38 types of hard corals.
 Occasionally, there are even manta rays and whale sharks in the crater, but not close to shore.

-The snorkeling in the Molokini crater is best in the morning before the trade winds kick up in the afternoon.
+The snorkeling at this boat-accessed Molokini crater is best in the morning before the trade winds kick up in the afternoon.
 Make sure to stay clearly within the crater since the currents around the edges tend to pull out to the opposite side of the crater away from the boats.
 If you are lucky and have calm waters, you may experience high visibility of up to 150 feet.
 Since the marine life is acclimated to tons of snorkelers daily, they are quite friendly and don't flee when you swim up to them.
 Matter of fact, there are over 300,000 visitors annually with about 90% snorkelers.

-Overall, Molokini Crater is the 7th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
+Overall, Molokini Crater is the 4th most popular snorkel dive spot of all 24 snorkeling dives in Maui.
 Several of the better snorkeling spots are nearby Molokini Crater including Maluaka Beach Park, Kanahena Cove, La Perouse Bay, Five Caves, Keawanaku Beach and Makena Landing.